trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="keybase6.jpeg" max-width="434" %}

-{% include callout.html content="**Step 9.** Enter Full name and at least one email.
-These will appear on the messages you send.
-When finished select Let the math begin." type="default" %}

-{% include image.html file="keybase6.jpeg" max-width="434" %}

-{% include callout.html content="**Step 10.** After the key is generated make sure to uncheck Host encrypted private key, too.
+{% include callout.html content="**Step 9.** After the key is generated make sure to uncheck Host encrypted private key, too.
 Best security practices are to only keep your private key offline." type="default" %}

 {% include image.html file="keybase7.jpeg" max-width="434" %}

-{% include callout.html content="**Step 11.** Highlight your private key and copy to a text file.
+{% include callout.html content="**Step 10.** Highlight your private key and copy to a text file.
 Save this to removable media like a USB flash drive or CD/DVD and store in a secure location.
 You may want to make multiple copies as there is no way to recover this key if you lose it.
 Also ensure you save your key passphrase (Same as Keybase account password) to a secure location this is required to unlock your key." type="default" %}

 {% include image.html file="keybase8.jpeg" max-width="434" %}

 {% include image.html file="keybase9.jpeg" max-width="434" %}

+{% include callout.html content="**Step 11.** Select Done, post to Keybase." type="default" %}

 Now all that is needed to start sending encrypted messages is to load the key you generated onto your OnlyKey.